bjohansen29/School_District_Analysis/README.md

 ### Updated District Summary
 ![District_Summary](District_Summary.png)

-Overall,  district averages trended upward very slightly after the removal of the anomalous scores.
+Overall, the removal of the anomalous scores showed only a small effect on the district summary.
+Average math scores went down slightly, from 79.0 to 78.9.
+Without conducting an analysis on the statistical significance of scores, it is difficult to say whether this shift is or is not within the expected range.

 ## Effects on Per School Summary
 The original summary of reading and math scores by school shows the following: